-Policy No.: 3357:15-14-27 Page 1 of 4 Effective: 07/01/2014 Revised: 02/22/2015
+Policy No.: 3357:15-14-27 Effective: 07/01/2014

+Page 1 of 4 Revised: 02/22/2015

+Revised: 06/03/2024

-- (A) Stark State College is committed to providing quality, high-value education.
-When administration, faculty, and staff act in accordance with ethical principles, institutional quality and excellence are enhanced, and ultimately students are better served.
-This policy serves as a personal acknowledgement and willingness to embrace the ethical principles and values shared throughout higher education.
-We are committed to upholding this set of shared ethical principles for the benefit of the Stark State College community.
-Actions that constitute breaches or flagrant violations of the principles defined in this policy may result in disciplinary action and/or termination of employment. - (B) The guiding principles set forth below were largely adopted from guidelines originally created by The Council for the Advancement of Standards in Higher Education (CAS).
+Stark State College is committed to providing quality, high-value education.
+When administration, faculty, and staff act by ethical principles, institutional quality and excellence are enhanced, and ultimately students are better served.
+Our first priority is serving and educating our students.
+Actions that constitute breaches or flagrant violations of the principles defined in this policy may result in disciplinary action and/or termination of employment.